Frequently Asked Questions for Alumni

 Are all sessions mandatory?
 What if I need to work remotely for part of the event?

-While we encourage full participation to get the most out of the Reunion, we will have a lounge specifically for you to take work calls or work remotely from if the need arises.
+We encourage full participation to get the most out of the Reunion.
 Daytime programming on Friday April 24, 2026, and the Reunion Reception on Saturday April 25, 2026, are mandatory.

 Reach Out